New York Habitat Blog - Home

 The Delacorte Theatre is the summer home of the annual Shakespeare in the Park production.
 Home to the very popular Shakespeare in the Park series, thousands of theatre lovers come here every year.

 The next best thing to being in Central Park is living near Central Park.
 For your next trip to New York, consider renting one of our many apartments found around the Park.
+For example, think about an accommodation in the Upper West Side or an apartment in the Upper East Side.
 You’ll have quick access for an early morning stroll through the Park or prepare a lunch in your fully equipped kitchen for a mid-day picnic.

-A great apartment just a stone’s throw from Central Park is this beautiful two bedroom, two bathroom, Upper West Side duplex apartment with roof terrace (NY-1313).
+A great apartment just a stone’s throw from Central Park is this beautiful two bedroom accommodation located in an Upper West Side building with roof terrace (NY-1313).

 Summerstage: